-Sodium is one of the main elements in NaCl or table salt.
+Sodium is one of the main elements in table salt (NaCl or sodium chloride).
 It is added to many foods to enhance the flavor.
 Too much sodium is linked to high blood pressure.

 To get down to a healthy level, learn how to trim the excess salt from your diet.

 Processed foods make dinner prep easy.
 But they account for 75% of the sodium in the American diet.
 This includes:

 - Prepared mixes

 - Frozen meals

 - Packaged baked goods

 - Fast food